Care home costs and funding

-Paying for residential care can seem a complex subject.
-This page answers some common questions about care home costs and savings thresholds, sets out the different options, the ways to pay and things to consider.
+Paying for residential and nursing care can seem a complex subject.
+This page answers some common questions about care home costs and savings thresholds, sets out the different options, the ways to pay, and things to consider.

 Please note that this information about paying for care homes is general guidance.
 It is not specific to anyone’s current circumstances, future goals or objectives.